13 New Year’s Resolutions That Finally Work—Here’s the Method

 So instead of fighting reality, it works with it.

-Rather than depending on perfect days or perfect discipline, it builds in structure for ordinary days—the distracted ones, the tired ones, the busy ones.
+Rather than depending on perfect days or perfect discipline, it creates structure for ordinary days—the distracted days, the tired days, and the busy days.

-And that’s why these new year’s resolutions don’t rely on being “on” all the time.
-They rely on systems that still work when you’re not.
+And that’s why these new year’s resolutions don’t depend on you being at your best all the time.
+They depend on systems that keep working even when you’re not.

 How to Use This in Real Life

 You don’t need to adopt all 13 at once.
-In fact, doing that would just recreate the same overload that makes most new year’s resolutions fail in the first place.
+In fact, doing so would simply recreate the same overwhelm that causes most new year’s resolutions to fail in the first place.

 Step 1: Pick 2–3 Resolutions Only

-Focus is what creates traction.
-A few well-chosen habits will go further than a long list you can’t realistically maintain.
+Focus creates traction.
+A few carefully chosen habits will take you much further than a long list you can’t realistically maintain.

 Step 2: Start Absurdly Small

-Make each one so easy you can’t talk yourself out of it.
-The goal is to remove resistance, not prove effort.
+Make each habit so easy that you can’t talk yourself out of it.
+The goal is to remove resistance, not prove how much effort you’re willing to make.

 Step 3: Design Your Environment

 Reduce friction for the behaviors you want and increase friction for the ones you don’t.
-Let structure do more of the work than willpower.
+Let your environment and systems do more of the work than willpower.

 Step 4: Track Consistency, Not Intensity